Games Where You Can Play Optimally with Arena-Independent Finite Memory: Introduction

 Now, consider the very simple two-player game depicted in Figure~\ref{fig:counterexample}.
 First, observe that $\Pone$ (circle) has an \textit{infinite-memory} strategy to win: $\Pone$ should keep track of the running sum of weights (which is unbounded, hence the need for infinite memory) and loop in $s_1$ up to the point where this sum hits zero, when $\Pone$ should then go to $s_2$.
 This strategy ensures victory because either $\Ptwo$ always goes back to $s_1$, in which case (b) is satisfied; or $\Ptwo$ eventually loops forever on $s_2$, in which case (a) is satisfied.
 It remains to argue that $\Pone$ has no \textit{finite-memory} winning strategy in this game.
 This can be done using a standard argument: whatever the amount of memory used by $\Pone$, $\Ptwo$ may loop in $s_2$ long enough as to exceed the bound up to which $\Pone$ can track the sum accurately; thus dooming $\Pone$ to fail to reset the sum to zero in $s_1$ infinitely often.

 This modest example proves that \textit{Gimbert and Zielonka's approach cannot work in full generality in the finite-memory case}, and for good reasons.
 Informally, in this case, the corollary breaks down because of (the absence of some sort of) monotony.
-Recall that a preference relation is monotone if no matter how we reach a state (i.e., no matter the prefix), there is always one edge which is the best to pick.
-In the case of \textit{memoryless} strategies, as in~\cite{GZ05}, $\Pone$ is already doomed in one-player games in the absence of monotony: two prefixes to distinguish can be hardcoded as different paths leading to the same state in a game arena, as if they were chosen by $\Ptwo$ in a two-player game.
+In the case of \textit{memoryless} strategies, as in~\cite{GZ05}, $\Pone$ is already doomed in one-player games in the absence of monotony: two prefixes to distinguish~--- in order to play optimally~--- can be hardcoded as different paths leading to the same state in a game arena, as if they were chosen by $\Ptwo$ in a two-player game.
 In the case of \textit{finite-memory} strategies, however, the situation is different.
 In one-player games, the number of such paths that can be hardcoded in an arena is always bounded, hence finite memory might suffice to react, i.e., to keep track of which prefix is the current one and how to behave accordingly.
 However, in two-player games, $\Ptwo$ might create an \textit{infinite} number of prefixes to distinguish (using a cycle), thus requiring $\Pone$ to use infinite memory to be able to do so.
 This is exactly what happens in the example above: in any one-player game, the largest sum that $\Pone$ has to track is bounded, whereas $\Ptwo$ can make this sum as large as he wants in two-player games.